When it comes to B2B studies, having the right people is just as important as asking the right questions.

 Get reallllllllyyyyyy specific.

-I’ll share another example to illustrate how important it is to get specific about qualified respondents.
+Qualified respondents are essential to B2B market research studies.
 Say we want to talk to competitor customers for a qualitative research project.
 We would never stop at simply “competitor customers” as a parameter for market research recruiting.
-Instead, we would narrow our focus to customers that,
+Instead, we would narrow our focus to customers that:

 - Bought from a specific competitor company.